flupsito/neural_network/README.md

-  the learning rate has to be set by the user activation and softmax objects dont require arguments One has to create a neural network object: needed arguments are list of hidden layer starting with the hidden_layer closest to the input one output_layer object
+  the learning rate has to be set by the user activation and softmax objects dont require arguments One has to create a neural network object: needed arguments are a list of hidden layer starting with the hidden_layer closest to the input towards the output_layer

-  after the initialization training the
+  after the initialization the training of the model can be done by calling fit() with the training data.

+  to predict the class of new data call predict() with the data to test